Unity-Technologies/com.unity.multiplayer.docs/reference/template.md

 Save your files with a file name starting with an underscore (_) in a shared folder (available in each version folder).
 These files will be included in generated versions.

-Currently, any headings will not build in the on-page navigation (on the right).
+Currently, any headings won't build in the on-page navigation (on the right).
 You can add a heading to the page then import the file.

 Use the following code with an absolute path to the shared folder file.